 (photo by Rick Spaulding)

 I saw Teen Idol in the middle of a five-show weekend so I didn't have time to read much about the show, or even look at the program before the show started.
 So I was pleasantly surprised when each new actor came onstage, especially when the talent just kept coming.
-Tyler Michaels may be the start but Teen Idol is a true ensemble piece, in the fullest and best definition of the word.
+Tyler Michaels may be the star but Teen Idol is a true ensemble piece, in the fullest and best definition of the word.
 Everyone gets their moment in the spotlight and it's so much fun to see.
 We have Ben Bakken, wowing the crowd with "Runaway" and bringing poignancy to Del Shannon's tragic story.
 We have Josh Carson (who the History Theatre happily seems to have on call for comic relief roles) injecting humor in several roles including Bobby's manager Snuffy.
 We have Peter Middlecamp, man of many hairstyles and accents (including Minnesota's most beloved radio man Charlie Boone).
 We have little scene-stealer Dora Dolphin (growing up before our eyes and only getting more charming and talented) as a young contest winner.
 We have Eleonore Dendy as Karen who is more than just Bobby's wife, and the always wonderful Charity Jones as the older Karen and a number of other roles.
 Matthew Rubbelke, Jordan Oxborough, Kasono Mwanza, the list just goes on and on in an embarrassment of riches!

 |the gorgeous and talented cast of Teen Idol|